alexphanna/artificer/README.md

 Created to be used with repositories such as [dayanch96/YTLite](https://github.com/dayanch96/YTLite) and [SoCuul/SCInsta](https://github.com/SoCuul/SCInsta)

 ## Features
-- [ ] Optionally use GitHub personal access token
+- [x] Optionally use GitHub personal access token
-- [ ] Verify file integrity using digest
+- [ ] Check multiple pages of forks (100 per page)